daniel5151/blog/content/post/wideNES.md

 Without even going into the details of wideNES's implementation, it should be obvious that the technique has a major limitation: A complete map of the game is only possible if a player manually explores the entire game.

-What if there was some way to extract levels from _raw_ NES ROMs?!
+What if there was some way to extract levels from _raw_ NES ROMs?
-Could such a technique even exist??
+Could such a technique even exist?

 Nah, probably not.

 If you take any 2 NES games, there is only 1 thing they are guaranteed to have in common: they both run on an NES.
 Other than that, all bets are off!
-This inconsistency is a real pain, since there are essentially limitless ways for NES games to store level data!
+This inconsistency is a real pain, since there are essentially limitless ways for NES games to store level data.

 While some folks have extracted complete levels by reverse engineering how _a couple of_ games store level data (sometimes making full-fledged [level editors](https://www.romhacking.net/utilities/298/)!), doing so is far from simple, requiring plenty of hard work, dedication, and clever thinking.

-Trying to extract level data from a NES ROM would be equivalent to determining which sections of the ROM are code (as opposed to data), which is hard, since [finding all code in a given binary is equivalent to the Halting problem](https://stackoverflow.com/questions/5299576/finding-all-the-code-in-a-given-binary-is-equivalent-to-the-halting-problem-r)!
+Trying to extract level data from a NES ROM would be equivalent to determining which sections of the ROM are code (as opposed to data), which is hard, since [finding all code in a given binary is equivalent to the Halting problem](https://stackoverflow.com/questions/5299576/finding-all-the-code-in-a-given-binary-is-equivalent-to-the-halting-problem-r).

 wideNES takes a much simpler approach: Instead of guessing how games pack level data in ROM, wideNES will simply run the game and watch the output!